hanlsin/unixenv/README.md

 # unixenv

-This is a repository to store YP's common enviroment files for unix-like OS.
+This is a repository to setup a terminal environment on UNIX-like OS: such as Ubuntu, Mac, etc.

 ## Support Environments

-* bash
-* zsh
+- shll: bash | zsh
-* vim
+- vim
-* tmux
+- tmux

 ## How to use?